KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.Protocols.DsmlInvalidDocumentException class is an exception that occurs when a DSML Request or Response document is not well-formed XML or cannot be validated with DSMLv2 schema.

-    throw [System.DirectoryServices.Protocols.DsmlInvalidDocumentException]::New("The System.DirectoryServices.Protocols.DsmlInvalidDocumentException class is an exception that occurs when a DSML Request or Response document is not well-formed XML or cannot be validated with DSMLv2 schema.")
+    throw [System.DirectoryServices.Protocols.DsmlInvalidDocumentException]::New('The System.DirectoryServices.Protocols.DsmlInvalidDocumentException class is an exception that occurs when a DSML Request or Response document is not well-formed XML or cannot be validated with DSMLv2 schema.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.Protocols.DsmlInvalidDocumentException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.Protocols.DsmlInvalidDocumentException.aspx)